-4. How does the initial quantitative pay for performance analysis affect the ultimate vote recommendation for Management Say on Pay proposals or election of compensation committee members (in the absence of management say on pay proposal)?
+21. How does the initial quantitative pay for performance analysis affect the ultimate vote recommendation for Management Say on Pay proposals or election of compensation committee members (in the absence of management say on pay proposal)?

-The quantitative pay for performance analysis serves as an initial screen of the company's pay for performance alignment.
+The quantitative pay for performance analysis serves as an initial screen to identify cases that suggest there has been a significant misalignment of CEO pay and performance.
 A high or medium concern from the quantitative screen results in an in-depth qualitative review of the company's Compensation Discussion & Analysis to identify the probable causes of the misalignment and/or mitigating factors.
-Subsequent to the qualitative review of the company's proxy statement, only 53% of the high concern companies resulted in negative vote recommendations during the 2012 proxy season, while 47% of the high concern companies received a favorable vote recommendation due to mitigating factors identified in the qualitative assessment.
+As examples, for 2012 proxy season meetings, as a result of the qualitative review of the company's disclosures, only 53% of the high concern companies resulted in negative vote recommendations, while 47% of the high concern companies received a favorable vote recommendation due to mitigating factors identified in the qualitative assessment.
+For proxy season 2013, the recommendation mix for "high concern" companies was 51% "against" and 49% "for."

-5. What are the factors that ISS considers in conducting the qualitative review of the pay for performance analysis?
+22. What are the factors that ISS considers in conducting the qualitative review of the pay for performance analysis?

-Here are key factors that ISS considers in conducting the qualitative review of the pay for performance analysis:
+Here are key factors that ISS generally considers in conducting the qualitative review of the pay for performance analysis:

-- Ratio of performance- to time-based equity awards; - Overall ratio of performance-based compensation; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking process (e.g., whether it includes the presence of outsized peers or above-median benchmarking); - Actual results of financial/operational metrics, such as growth in revenue, profit, cash flow, etc., both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior fiscal year or anomalous equity grant practices; - Realizable pay compared to grant pay; and - Any other factors deemed relevant.
+- The ratio of performance- to time-based equity awards; - The overall ratio of performance-based compensation; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking practices; - Actual results of financial/operational metrics, such as growth in revenue, profit, cash flow, etc., both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay compared to grant pay; and - Any other factors deemed relevant.

-Relevant factors will be discussed in the report.
+Relevant factors are discussed in the report.